 Of course, at Retire Certain, we know wealth building isn’t about stock picking.

-As the name suggests, this advanced investing podcast isn’t just for traders.
+This advanced investing podcast isn’t just for traders as the name suggests but it is geared toward active investors.
 Niels Kaastrup-Larsen interviews financial and investing experts with a focus on trends, the economy, and, yes, trading.

 This popular podcast features a series on systematic investing; and nope, this isn’t simply dumping 1% of your earnings into an index portfolio based on strategic asset allocation.
 Systematic investing here refers to following a quantitative, rules based model, something I personally like due to the back testing capability and my strong preference for low risk investing strategies.